Home · Colorado · Utah · American landscapes · Alaska & Canada · Europe · Vacations · Hiking guides

 Trailhead: The trailhead is about 4 miles along the Knik River Road, off the old Glenn Highway maybe 30 minutes drive north of Anchorage.
 There's a small fee for parking.
 The paved Knik River Road continues further up the valley, but there's no view of the glacier to be had from the road.

 Distance: 9 miles round trip to the ridge, though it's possible to continue further to the South Summit of Pioneer Peak.
-The trail is dotted with a number of picnic table but make no mistake - it's steep!
-It's about 5000 feet of climbing to reach the ridge and the best views, from where the photographs above were taken.
+The trail is dotted with a number of picnic tables but make no mistake - it's steep!
+It's about 5000 feet of climbing to reach the ridge and the best views, from where the panorama below was taken.

 On a wet and cloudy day this hike is good only for testing your fortitude and that of your equipment.
 Although the trail is well-maintained, it is steep, slippery, and punctuated by stretches of boot-sucking quagmire.
 Most of this is true whatever the weather, but on a clear day the outstanding panorama of peaks visible from the Pioneer Ridge more than compensates for the effort required to make the climb.
 Once you clear the trees and bushes that clog the lower slopes of the mountain the Knik glacier, 25 miles long and several mides wide at its terminus, dominates the view toward the high peaks at the head of the valley.
 It's an exceptional sight, made all more remarkable for its proximity to the city of Anchorage.